devajmeireles/fraction/docs/using.md

 Behind the scenes, this will register the action to dispatch the `Fraction\Jobs\FractionJob` job, which will execute the action in the background.

 > You can pass parameters to the queued method to personalize the queued execution.
+Additionally, different than the normal actions, `queued` actions only returns `true` when executed successfully.

 ## Rescued Actions